bit-burger/points/supabase/README.md

 4. Copy paste main.sql into it and click on run

-5. Make another new query but copy and run functions.sql in it
+5. Make another new query but copy and run functions.sql in it on run